-Continuing our blog series, “Meet Our Mediators,” I have the pleasure of introducing Lawrence H. Kolin.
+Continuing our blog series, “Meet Our Mediators,” I have the pleasure of interviewing Lawrence H. Kolin.
 Lawrence has a distinguished career in Alternative Dispute Resolution.
-He has been a professional neutral for over 15 years.
-In that capacity he has served as an arbitrator, mediator, and as a General Magistrate in the Ninth Judicial Circuit Court of Florida.
+He has been a professional neutral for sixteen years.
+In that capacity he has served as an arbitrator, mediator, and as a general magistrate.
 Through his bar association work he chaired the effort to modernize Florida Civil Procedure Rules to include E-Discovery.
 He has also been a member of the faculty at the Advanced Judicial College, Bench Bar conference, and The Masters Conference for Legal Professionals.
 You may have seen his articles in the Orange County Bar Association Briefs.

 When did you first think about becoming a mediator?